 Flow and level measurement devices are located at various locations within the Robles Fish Passage Facility.
-The primary points of measuring and recording stream flows entering, flowing through, and leaving the Robles Fish Passage Facility are:
+The primary points for measuring and recording stream flows entering, flowing through, and leaving the Robles Fish Passage Facility are:

-- Matilija Creek at Matilija Hot Springs located approximately 2,100 feet downstream of Matilija Dam - good rating for low to moderate flows - operated by Casitas Municipal Water District, formerly a USGS station; A second gaging station at this location is operated by the County. - Matilija Dam Stage Bubbler-Located at the dam, this gage provides the lake elevation.
+- Matilija Creek at Matilija Hot Springs-Located approximately 2,100 feet downstream of Matilija Dam - good rating for low to moderate flows - operated by Casitas Municipal Water District, formerly a USGS station.
+A second gaging station at this location is operated by Ventura County. - Matilija Dam Stage Bubbler-Located at the dam, this gage provides the lake elevation.
 Under high flows, the dam acts as a weir.
-This is the primary flow measurement location under high flows and to determine if a peak has occurred. - North Fork Matilija Creek located approximately 3,000 feet upstream of its confluence with Matilija Creek - good rating for low to moderate flows - operated by the Ventura County Watershed District; - Robles-Casitas Diversion Canal located on the diversion canal approximately 1,300 feet downstream of the Robles headworks - trapezoidal channel with a good rating for flows up to 600 cfs; - Ventura River near Meiners Oaks (VRNMO or Measurement Weir) located approximately 540 feet downstream of the Robles Fish Passage spillway concrete weir section good rating to 100 cfs, use of equations above 100 cfs with no verifications at higher flows above 1000 cfs.
+This is the primary flow measurement location under high flows and to determine if, and when, a peak has occurred. - North Fork Matilija Creek-Located approximately 3,000 feet upstream of its confluence with Matilija Creek - good rating for low to moderate flows - operated by the Ventura County Watershed District.

+- Robles-Casitas Diversion Canal-Located on the diversion canal approximately 1,300 feet downstream of the Robles headworks trapezoidal channel with a good rating for flows up to 600 cfs. - Ventura River near Meiners Oaks (VRNMO or Measurement Weir)-Located approximately 540 feet downstream of the Robles Fish Passage spillway concrete weir section good rating to 100 cfs, use of equations above 100 cfs with no verifications at higher flows above 1000 cfs.
 This is the most reliable flow measurement for the fish passage and downstream releases with a 50-year plus history.
 This site was formerly a USGS site. - Fish Ladder-A 4 path flow meter by Accusonics located near the Riverwatcher.
 This flow meter has not been accurate since the installation of the replacement Vaki shroud.
-This flow measurement device was functional during the 2013-14 and 2014-15 seasons but the readings were very volatile.
+This flow measurement device was functional during the 2013-14 and 2014-15 seasons but the readings were erratic.
 It appears that the Vaki shroud is still influencing the readings at this location.
-A Sontek IQ Plus has been added to this location to measure flow in the fish passage.

-Auxiliary Water Supply-An American Sigma flow meter.
+A Sontek IQ Plus flow meter has been added to this location to measure flow in the fish passage and will be evaluated as soon as sufficient flow occurs. - Auxiliary Water Supply-An American Sigma flow meter.
 This meter has not provided reliable readings.
-Troubleshooting the problem is problematic because of infrequent flows necessitating the use of the auxiliary (attraction flow) flow system and because NMFS interpretation of the BO does not allow the system to be dewatered for inspections.
-This meter read "zero" even though there were flows in the pipe.
+Troubleshooting is problematic because of infrequent flows necessitating the use of the auxiliary (attraction flow) flow system.
+This meter reads "zero" even though there were flows in the pipe.
 This meter will be left in place and the back-up transducer will be used in the future.
-A Sontek IQ Pipe has been installed to obtain flow measurements in the auxiliary water supply.
+A Sontek IQ Pipe flow meter has been installed to obtain flow measurements in the auxiliary water supply and will be evaluated as soon as sufficient flow occurs.